 (c) unpaid overtime can add up very quickly;

 (d) employees are generally owed not only unpaid wages in FLSA litigation, but also liquidated damages which equals the amount of unpaid wages – so, in other words, employees receive twice what they were owed;

 (e) punitive damages can be awarded at the discretion of the court; and

 (f) employers generally are required to reimburse employees for legal fees and costs that they incur bringing the FLSA lawsuit.

 Second, business owners and/or managers can be personally liable for FLSA damages.
+This is why it is good to have a business litigation attorney and be familiar with the FLSA.
 Generally speaking, the FLSA broadly defines an “employer” as “any person acting directly or indirectly in the interest of an employer in relation to an employee.”
 Such individuals may be liable under the FLSA if they exercise significant control over the company’s operations.
 To make this determination, courts consider whether the managers have the power to hire and fire employees, the power to determine salaries, the responsibility to maintain employment records and other signs of operational control over significant aspects of the corporation’s day-today functions.
 Furthermore, a supervisor found personally liable for a violation of the FMLA is liable to the same extent as is the employer.

 If improper deductions are made, the exemption can be lost and the employee would be entitled to overtime compensation.

-The FLSA is a landmine of potential liability for employers.
+The FLSA is a landmine of potential liability for employers especially if you are not guided by an experienced business litigation attorney.
 If not recently done, an employer should conduct a workplace FLSA audit to ensure compliance.
-For additional information on employment law issues, please do not hesitate to contact Merritt Green, Chair of General Counsel, P.C.’s Employment Practice at firstname.lastname@example.org 703-556-6505.
+For additional information on employment law issues, please do not hesitate to contact our business litigation attorney, Merritt Green, Chair of General Counsel, P.C.’s Employment Practice at email@example.com 703-556-6505.